-Enforcement of this policy rests with each regional dispatch center and MABAS Division.
+Enforcement of this policy rests with each regional dispatch center, Regional Coordinator and MABAS Division.
+Each New MABAS dispatch center will receive mandatory training from the MABAS Training committee free of charge.

 It is imperative that MABAS Dispatchers and agencies know what information will be needed to transmit a MABAS Box Alarm accurately.
 It is also imperative for MABAS Dispatchers and member agencies to understand what happens when an agency cannot fulfill their assignment on a MABAS Card and that authority that a MABAS Dispatcher has when an agency sends the wrong equipment to a MABAS Alarm.
 This policy also explains the proper use of IFERN and IFERN2 and that only the originating MABAS Division tones out on IFERN for the incident.